-(n) Impairment of assets
+(m) Impairment of assets

-(i) Impairment of non-financial assets
+(i) Non-financial assets

-At each reporting date, the Group and the Company review the carrying amounts of non-financial assets other than inventories and investment properties measured at fair value to determine whether there is any indication of impairment.
+At each reporting date, the Group and the Company review the carrying amounts of non-financial assets other than inventories and investment properties measured at fair value, to determine whether there is any indication of impairment.
 If any such indication exists, impairment is measured by comparing the carrying values of the assets with their recoverable amounts.
 Recoverable amount is the higher of an asset's fair value less costs of disposal and value in use, which is measured by reference to discounted future cash flows.
-Recoverable amounts are estimated for individual assets or, if it is not possible, for the cash-generating unit to which the asset belongs and pro-rated to the asset by reference to the cost of the cashgenerating unit.
+Recoverable amounts are estimated for individual assets or, if it is not possible, for the cash-generating unit to which the asset belongs and pro-rated to the asset by reference to the cost of the asset to the cost of the cashgenerating unit.